Viettel: 2000–2009: A boom in telecommunications services market

-On 3 February 2000, Mr. Mai Liem Truc, General Director of the General Department of Post and Telecommunication signed a decision that allowed Vietel to pilot long-distance call services using VoIP technology.
-For the first time, Vietnam had an operator with licensed to supply VoIP.
-On 15 October 2000, Vietel officially piloted VoIP service for Hanoi - Ho Chi Minh City route with "178 - your saving code" campaign.
-Vietel was the only VoIP service provider in Vietnam then.
-The campaign hit the market with a phenomenal success, bringing huge revenue and prestige to Vietel.
-They continued to expand the service to 62 more provinces (Hanoi and Ha Tay was separate at that time) and broke even only 9 months later.
+On 3 February 2000, Mr. Mai Liem Truc, General Director of the General Department of Post and Telecommunications, signed a decision that allowed Vietel to pilot long-distance call services using VoIP technology.
+For the first time, Vietnam had an operator licensed to provide VoIP services.
+On 15 October 2000, Vietel officially piloted its VoIP service for the Hanoi - Ho Chi Minh City route with the "178 - Your Saving Code" campaign.
+At that time, Vietel was the only VoIP service provider in Vietnam.
+The campaign launched with phenomenal success, generating significant revenue and prestige for Vietel.
+They continued to expand the service to 62 more provinces (Hanoi and Ha Tay were separate at that time) and broke even just 9 months later.

 On 5 December 2001, Vietel launched the international call service using VoIP technology.
 One year later, they launched the Internet service, connecting internationally at the speed of 2 Mbit/s while costing only one third of the current price.

 On 28 October 2003, the Ministry of National Defense (MOD) changed the company's name to Military Telecommunications Company, Viettel in short, under the management of the Signal Corps.
 In March 2003, Viettel offered long-distance public switched telephone network (PSTN) call service in Hanoi and Ho Chi Minh City.

 On 9 January 2004, Viettel officially launched its current logo and brand identity.
 On 27 April 2004, MOD moved Viettel from under the management of the Signal Corps to the MOD.
 On 15 October 2004, Viettel launched 098 mobile service.

 On 6 April 2005, the company changed its name to Military Telecommunications Corporation under the management of MOD and its subordinate Centers and Factories were transformed into Subsidiaries.
 In 2006, Viettel established Viettel Cambodia supplying international call service, Internet and leased line services in Cambodia.
 In 2007, Viettel introduced many key subsidiaries namely Viettel Telecom Corporation (by merging three large companies in Long-distance, Internet and Mobile), Viettel Technology Center and Viettel Global Investment Joint Stock.
 In 2008, Viettel actively promoted their CSR activities such as sponsoring "We are soldiers" TV show, "Nhu chua he co cuoc chia ly" TV Show, "Trai tim cho em", "Operation Smile", and so on.

 In 2009, Viettel Cambodia in Cambodia and Star Telecom (a partnership between Viettel and Lao Asia Telecom) in Laos went into operation under the brand names of Metfone and Unitel respectively.
 On 14 December 2009, Military Telecommunications Corporation became Military Telecommunications Group under the management of the MOD.
 After more than 5 years of providing mobile services, Viettel Mobile held 40% of market share in terms of the quantity of mobile subscribers, which was equivalent to 42.5 million active subscribers.